 - Naming ambiguity: “Artificial Superintelligence Alliance” is an extremely aggressive name for three existing Web3 protocols that provide AI infrastructure services — critics argue the name is marketing overreach

-- Governance difficulties: Unifying three communities with different token distributions, different governance cultures, and different roadmaps into one coherent governance process is organizationally complex
+- Governance difficulties: Unifying three communities with different token distributions, governance cultures, and roadmaps into one coherent governance process is organizationally complex

 - Competitive moat questions: Centralized AI APIs (OpenAI, Anthropic, Google Gemini) offer dramatically superior AI capabilities at low cost — the decentralized AI value proposition (censorship resistance, data ownership) appeals to a specific subset of users